 During the celebration, we did live art demonstrations of different mediums, a pottery instructor and student showcase sale and a collaborative community project that will be installed in the Art Center.
 We also presented our 2021 donation check of $2,500 to Redbud Area Ministries from our Empty Bowls Pottery Workshops and Sales.
 It is our highest donation to date, despite not working with schools this year due to the pandemic.
 We've been participating in Empty Bowls since our inception, and our head potter, Marie Remington, brought the program to our area 26 years ago.

-How did the Buchanan Art Center come about?
+How did the Roti Roti Art Center of Buchanan come about?

 What days/hours are you in operation?